emilypx/appfair.github.io/index.md

 No. Only macOS and iOS builds are currently supported.

-### Can I use the release artifacts with other distribution channels
+### Can I use App Fair release artifacts with other distribution channels?

 The binaries created by the `integrate-release` phase are standard `.zip` and `.ipa` archives and should be suitable for distributing via any compatible app distribution mechanisms.
-The release artifacts at [appfair/App releases](https://github.com/appfair/App/releases) are not constrained in how they are distributed or used.
+The release artifacts at [appfair/App releases](https://github.com/appfair/App/releases) are not restricted in how they are distributed or used.

 ### Which native frameworks will my app be able to use?